-Acceding to this division, past studies investigated the effectiveness of institutional investors on earnings management and found that short-term and long-term institutional holdings have influence earnings management differently.
-Long-term institutional holdings have a significant negative influence on the incidence of earnings management, while short-term institutional holdings have a positive influence (Habbash, 2010).
+Acceding to this division, past studies investigated the effectiveness of institutional investors on earnings management and found that short-term and long-term institutional holdings have a significant negative influence on the incidence of earnings management, while short-term institutional holdings have a positive influence (Habbash, 2010).
 Based on a sample of 859 U.S. companies during the period 1986-2004, Charitou et al. (2007) looked at the earnings behaviour of managers during bankruptcy.
 They point out that the management of distressed companies with lower (higher) institutional ownership have greater (lesser) propensity to manipulate earnings downwards.
-Moreover, differential influences of institutional non-blockholders and active institutional blockholders were investigated by Bushee (2001) who suggests that institutional non-blockholders are more concerned with short-run performance than are institutional blockholders and that this interest may put pressure on management to announce high earnings.
+Moreover, differential influences of institutional non-blockholders are more concerned with short-run performance than are institutional blockholders and that this interest may put pressure on management to announce high earnings.